Mahfuzmridul/CTF-Question/Forensic/Barking/description.md

 ## 🔍 Category: Forensic

 ### 📝 Description
+A strange file lies before you… silent, lifeless — yet it was meant to bark.

-File will bark if you can see through it's head.
+> “File will bark if you can see through its head.

-Notice carefully and fix if it is dead.
+> Notice carefully and fix if it is dead.

-It's not done yet?
+> It's not done yet?
 So close!!
-Do something to get!!
+Do something to get!!”